Ethical principles for external members of Norges Bank's Executive Board and of the Committee

 [1] Typical fixed income products to which these limitations apply are fixed-rate products such as fixed-rate deposits and fixed-rate loans.

-[2] In these Ethical Principles, the term foreign exchange products has the same meaning as in the “Supplementary ethical rules of conduct for employees of Norges Bank Central Banking Operations” laid down by the Governor of Norges Bank.
+[2] In these Ethical Principles, the term foreign exchange products has the same meaning as in the “Code of Conduct for employees in Norges Bank Central Banking” laid down by the Governor of Norges Bank.
 This means that loans in foreign currency are a foreign exchange product, as are currency trades where the primary underlying purpose is currency or interest rate speculation.
 Typical examples of this are purchases of currency to hold as deposits and the like and that are not intended to fund concrete purchases or be “spent” in some other way.
 Foreign exchange products do not include necessary currency exchange in connection with travel, studies abroad or relocation between countries using different currencies, buying or selling holiday homes or valuables abroad, online shopping in foreign currency, covering current payment obligations or investment returns in foreign currency.

 [4] With respect to the external members of the Executive Board and of the Committee, the rule is intended to prevent trading in securities funds with a portfolio that is primarily limited to Norwegian securities in the financial sector.
 Thus, the rule is not an impediment to trading in units in securities funds with a “narrow” portfolio in another sector.